 Data to the bunk

-Expeditioners and crew onboard the Aurora Australis can now get the ‘DIRT’ on what’s happening on the ship, from the comfort of their own bunks.
+Expeditioners and crew onboard the Aurora Australis can now get the ‘DiRT’ on what’s happening on the ship, from the comfort of their own bunks.

-‘Data In Real Time’ is a new web service developed by the Australian Antarctic Division’s Science Technical Support Team, allowing scientists, voyage managers, crew and expeditioners to receive data from scientific instruments via their mobile phones or laptops, anywhere on the ship.
+‘Data in Real Time’ is a new web service developed by the Australian Antarctic Division’s Science Technical Support Team, allowing scientists, voyage managers, crew and expeditioners to receive data from scientific instruments via their mobile phones or laptops, anywhere on the ship.

 They can also get the latest information on the ship’s position, the air and water temperatures, and wind speeds.

-Technical Services Manager, Lloyd Symonds, said the new service means scientists don’t need to stay glued to a single computer screen during long deployments of oceanographic equipment, such as trawl nets and conductivity, temperature and depth (CTD) probes.
+Technical Services Manager, Lloyd Symons, said the new service means scientists don’t need to stay glued to a single computer screen during long deployments of oceanographic equipment, such as trawl nets and conductivity, temperature and depth (CTD) probes.

-“Then, when the deployment needs attention, the relevant personnel can go to the science control room and complete the job.”
+“When the deployment needs attention, the relevant personnel can go to the science control room and complete the job.”

-For krill scientists, the technology allows them to view acoustic echosounder data – which bounces off krill swarms beneath the ship and appears as bright blobs on the computer screen.
+For krill scientists, the technology allows them to view acoustic echo sounder data — which bounces off krill swarms beneath the ship and appears as bright blobs on the computer screen.

 They can then make decisions about when to deploy a net, as well as when to open and close it to get the maximum amount of krill.

 The technology can also store data to replay later, for training purposes.
-Mr Symonds and his colleague, electronics engineer Michael Santarossa, have developed software to allow scientists to practice complex oceanographic deployments using this stored data.
+Mr Symons and his colleague, electronics engineer Michael Santarossa, have developed software to allow scientists to practice complex oceanographic deployments using this stored data.

 “Often the first time people see the computer screen on the ship is when they need to deploy a krill net or CTD, and they don’t know which button to push,” Mr Santarossa said.

 “With this technology we can bring them into our office at Kingston and show them how it all works.
-For example, we can use echosounder data from a voyage to help them line up a virtual krill net on a virtual ship to catch the krill in real time.
+For example, we can use echo sounder data from a voyage to help them line up a virtual krill net on a virtual ship to catch the krill in real time.